What is Vision Loss?

 The central retinal artery nourishes the optic nerve and retina with blood.
 In central retinal artery occlusion, the central retinal artery is blocked by an embolus (plaque from a vein, a platelet aggregation, or anything floating in the blood).

-People with central retinal artery blockage are more likely to have plaque in the carotid arteries of the neck or other risk factors for stroke, such as atrial fibrillation, irregular pulse, or a blood clotting condition.
+Individuals with central retinal artery occlusion have an increased likelihood of having atherosclerotic plaque in the carotid arteries of the neck or other stroke risk factors, such as atrial fibrillation, irregular pulse, or a hypercoagulable state.

 MIGRAINE